Best Things to Do In Orlando With Kids

 - ICON Park - The Wheel, Madame Tussauds,

 ICON Park packs lots of fun and activity into one stop.
-With easily accessible free parking, this is a stop you'll want to make.
+With easily accessible free parking, this is a place you won’t want to miss.
 Take a ride on the iconic Wheel at ICON Park, where you'll soar in a private capsule 400 feet above the city for a panoramic and breathtaking experience.
-Visit Madame Tussaud's Wax Museum and take the ultimate selfie with your favorite movie stars and celebrities.
+Visit Madame Tussaud's Wax Museum and pose for selfies with your favorite movie stars and celebrities.
 Enjoy dozens of restaurants and great shopping while you're here.

 - Crayola Experience

-Allow yourself plenty of time to enjoy all that the Crayola Experience had to offer.
-It features more than 25 hands-on attractions.
-They'll learn how crayons are made in a live show, name and wrap their own crayon, play on the interactive floor and create their own melted wax painting.
-There's even a Toddler Town for the smaller ones to play with the climbing structure.
-Show up early for this one.
+Allow yourself plenty of time to enjoy all the amazing activities at Crayola Experience.
+Featuring more than 25 hands-on attractions, this family-favorite destination shows kids how crayons are made in a live show then lets them name and wrap their own crayon, play on the interactive floor, and create their own melted wax painting.
+There's even a Toddler Town for the smaller ones to play, complete with a climbing structure.
+Show up early!
 Crayola Experience is a favorite, and it fills up quickly.

 - Orlando Science Center

-Make up for the time away from studies and thrill the curious with a visit to Orlando Science Center.
-The kids will learn from and enjoy the interactive exhibits and experiences centering on science and technology.
+Make up for the time away from studies and thrill young, curious minds with a visit to Orlando Science Center.
+The kids will learn from and enjoy the center’s many interactive exhibits and experiences, all of which focus on science and technology.
 NatureWorks takes a deep dive into the natural world, while Kids Town is a miniature town with plenty of interactives for role-playing.
 The DinoDigs fossil display has real fossilized dinosaur eggs, and OurPlanet explores the Universe.
-The two theatres have a full program of exciting presentations.
+Two theatres feature a full program of exciting presentations.
 Check ahead to see what's on the schedule.

-This unique amusement park for the mind aims to excite children about science.
-Set in an upside-down home, they have file locations to help the kids' imaginations run wild.
-They have more than 100 exhibits, including the Imagination Zone, where kids can make their own art, play with gears, and defend the world from aliens.
-They will want to check out Space Discovery, Light and Sound, and the glow-in-the-dark Indoor Ropes Course, black-lit Laser-Tag, and the 4D XD Motion Theatre.
-This one is a winner- both education and fun.
+This unique amusement park for the mind aims to excite children about science by combining education with entertainment.
+Set in an upside-down home, the attraction boasts more than 100 exhibits that challenge the mind and spark the imagination.
+Six separate Wonder Zones are packed with hands-on activities, including the Imagination Zone, where kids can make their own art, play with gears, and defend the world from aliens.
+There’s also a Space Discovery Zone, Light and Sound Zone, and Wonder Art Gallery.
+Beyond the exhibits, WonderWorks also offers black-lit Laser-Tag, an indoor ropes course, and the 4D XD Motion Theatre.

-Teenagers will love the opportunity to enjoy Orlando's fantastic great outdoors.
-Orlando Watersports Complex is an extensive watersports park that offers all kinds of watersports, including knee-boarding, wakeboarding, waterskiing, wake-skating, and wake-surfing.
+Teenagers will love the opportunity to enjoy Orlando's fantastic great outdoors at Orlando Watersports Complex.
+This extensive watersports park offers all kinds of water fun, including knee-boarding, wakeboarding, waterskiing, wake-skating, and wake-surfing.
 The park has a boating lake with two cable systems and a two-tower system that offers a "get-up" guarantee!
 Come on!
 Who can resist?
-They provide boat lessons, stand-up paddleboarding, climbing ropes, and lots more.
-Leave the parks behind for a day and wear off that vacation energy in the Florida tropics.
+Leave the theme parks behind for a day and wear off that vacation energy in the Florida tropics.
 Stick around and enjoy the beach area with a picnic or something from the snack bar.

 Only in Orlando

-More Savings on great things to do in Orlando with kids
+Big Savings on Great Things to Do in Orlando with Kids

-For an amazing and budget-friendly trip, check out our things to do in Orlando today.
+For an amazing and budget-friendly trip, check out Free Things to Do in Orlando Today.